Political involvement statement

 Any political engagement or campaigning activity must be:

-• logged on respective parliamentary registers where required.
+- logged on respective parliamentary registers or other official registers where required.

-We are members of groups which can and do carry out political engagement and campaigning.
+The Society belongs to sector groups which can, and do, carry out political engagement and campaigning.
 This includes the Building Societies Association (opens in a new window) and UK Finance (opens in a new window).